-Approaching democratic backsliding from a gender perspective urges us revise the narrow focus on procedural elements that prevail in current mainstream conceptualizations of democratic backsliding.
-We have pointed to specific gendered dynamics that are central to current processes such as the curtailing of sexual and reproductive rights and legal protections against gender based violence, the promotion of state projects to enforce heteronormative and patriarchal family models (Baker et al., 2017; Bishop, 2017), strongly oppositional discourses against gender equality rights and the rights of sexual minorities, and the gendered closure of civic space making it a phenomenon that particularly affects women's rights activism.
+Approaching democratic backsliding from a gender perspective urges us revise the narrow focus on procedural elements that prevail in the current mainstream conceptualizations.
+We have pointed to specific gendered dynamics that are central to current processes such as the curtailing of sexual and reproductive rights and legal protections against gender-based violence, the promotion of state projects to enforce heteronormative and patriarchal family models,73 strongly oppositional discourses against gender equality rights and the rights of sexual minorities and the gendered closure of civic space, making it a phenomenon that particularly affects women's rights activism.
 These are starting points to rethink democratic backsliding from a gender perspective.

-In the rest of the paper we will discuss what these developments imply for the inclusion and participation of women.
-How are the relations between state and women's rights organizations reconfigured and what space is there to defend and promote women's rights?
+In the rest of the paper, we will discuss what these developments imply for the inclusion and participation of women.
+How are the relations between the state and women's rights organizations reconfigured and what space is there to defend and promote women's rights?
 We introduce an analytical model to explain the current politics of gender equality in countries facing democratic backsliding and anti-gender mobilizations.
-This triadic model introduces a diversified and gendered understanding of civil society including both women's movements and antifeminist movements and how these two relate to states, in order to better understand current struggles and power dynamics around gender equality.
+This triadic model offers a diversified and gendered understanding of civil society-including both women's movement organizations and anti-gender two relate to the state-in order to better understand current struggles and power dynamics around gender equality.

-Next, an important question is to what extent the change of political regimes and the instability of democratic institutions impacts existing regulatory arrangements: Do we see an erosion of women's rights, dismantling of gender equality policies and decay of inclusive policy processes?
+Next, an important question is to what extent the change of political regimes and the instability of democratic institutions impacts existing regulatory arrangements: Do we see an erosion of women's rights, a dismantling of gender equality policies and the decay of inclusive policy processes?
 We develop a conceptual framework to map the patterns of backsliding or resilience of gender-equality policies.